ggfevans/show-wifi-password/README.md

 - No passwords are stored or transmitted by this tool
 - When using the clipboard option (`-c`), passwords remain in your clipboard only until overwritten

+## Limitations

+- **No Touch ID Integration**: The script uses the macOS `security` command which does not support Touch ID authentication.
+You will need to type your administrator password when prompted.
+- **Password Entry Required**: Due to Keychain security requirements, you'll need to manually enter your administrator credentials each time you access a password - this is a security feature of macOS, not a bug.
+- **Administrator Access**: Retrieving passwords from Keychain requires administrator privileges.

 ## Compatibility

 Tested and verified on: